YummyPotatoPie/PVC/README.md

-# pvc - Potato Version Control
+# PVC - Potato Version Control

 ### Simple program to control changes in your projects
 ---